-For questions about the application process, or to check on the completion of your application please contact Joy Jones, Coordinator of Graduate Studies, by email at firstname.lastname@example.org or by phone at (301) 405-3118.
+For questions about the application process, or to check on the completion of your application, please contact the TLPL Graduate Coordinator at (301) 405-3118 or firstname.lastname@example.org.

 For questions related to the admissions process, prospective students may contact the TLPL Graduate Coordinator at (301) 405-3118 or email@example.com.

 For academic advising on the M.Ed. with emphasis in World Language Education with Maryland PreK-12 Certification, please contact Dr. Margaret Marcus at email@example.com.

 Financial assistance for graduate study is generally divided into two categories: